-CAUTION: If you suspect the presence of combustible gas, hydrogen sulfide, carbon monoxide, or an abnormal oxygen condition (not 20.9%) in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sample draw adapter and verify an accurate zero setting.
+CAUTION: If you suspect the presence of hydrogen, carbon monoxide, or an abnormal oxygen condition (not 20.9%) in the monitoring environment, use the calibration kit and the zero air calibration cylinder to introduce "fresh air" to the sample draw adapter and verify an accurate zero setting.

-- 1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of combustible gas, H_2S , or CO and of normal oxygen content, 20.9%). - 2.
+- 1. Verify that the sample-draw detector is sampling a fresh air environment (environment known to be free of hydrogen and of normal oxygen content, 20.9%). - 2.
 Open the housing door. - 3.
-Set a voltmeter to measure in the millivolt (mV) range. - 4.
-Check the zero reading for each channel. - For the IR CH4 channel, plug the voltmeter leads into the test points on the LEL transmitter.
-Plug the positive lead into the test point labeled TP+; plug the negative lead into the test point labeled TP-. - For the oxygen channel, plug the voltmeter into the test points on the oxygen transmitter.
-Plug the positive lead into the test point labeled TP+; plug the negative lead into the test point labeled TP-. - For the CO channel, plug the voltmeter into the test points in the AMP 1 section of the main circuit board.
-Plug the positive lead into the test point labeled CAL+1; plug the negative lead into the test point labeled CAL-1. - For the H2S channel, plug the voltmeter into the test points in the AMP 2 section of the main circuit board.
-Plug the positive lead into the test point labeled CAL+2; plug the negative lead into the test point labeled CAL-2.
+Set a voltmeter to measure in the millivolt (mV) range.

+4. Check the zero reading for each channel.

+For the hydrogen channel, plug the voltmeter leads into the test points on the LEL transmitter.
+Plug the positive lead into the test point labeled TP+; plug the negative lead into the test point labeled TP-.

+For the oxygen channel, plug the voltmeter into the test points on the oxygen transmitter.
+Plug the positive lead into the test point labeled TP+; plug the negative lead into the test point labeled TP-.

-- 5. Verify a voltmeter reading of 100 mV ($\pm 2 \text{ mV}$). - 6.
-If necessary, use a small flat-blade screwdriver to adjust the zero pot until the voltmeter reading is $100 \text{ mV} (\pm 2 \text{ mV})$. - 7.
+- 5. Verify a voltmeter reading of $100 \text{ mV} (\pm 2 \text{ mV})$ . - 6.
+If necessary, use a small flat-blade screwdriver to adjust the zero pot until the voltmeter reading is $100 \text{ mV} (\pm 2 \text{ mV})$ . - 7.
 Close the housing door.